HNLMS Sumatra (1920): Construction

 Her single-barrel open turrets were already obsolete by the time Sumatra entered service.

 Dutch naval architects had no experience with a ship such as Sumatra and her sister ship Java, so design work and construction of various components was done by German firms such as Germaniawerft and Krupp.
 On 15 November 1915, she was ordered from the Nederlandsche Scheepsbouw-Maatschappij shipyard in Amsterdam and laid down on 15 June 1916.
 The reliance on German expertise soon backfired as World War I and the Treaty of Versailles crippled the German arms industry, which lead to supply shortages.
 In conjunction with a series of strikes and delays in building the ship's engines, construction stalled for years.
 Progress restarted in 1920, although it was hampered when the turbines intended for the cruiser were destroyed in a fire at the shipyard.
-Sumatra was launched on 29 December 1920 by Queen Wilhelmina and finally completed on 26 May 1926.
+Sumatra was launched on 29 December 1920 by Queen Wilhelmina.
+On 4 November 1925, Sumatra was lifted by Juliana Drydock for a final inspection and paint job.
+The cruiser was finally completed on 26 May 1926.

 The significant delays of her construction saw the ship outdated by the time she entered service.
 By 1922, the Washington Naval Treaty created a new standard of cruiser equipped with 203 mm guns, which Japan heavily invested in.
 Other elements of her design were dated at launch, such as her guns.
 The single-barrel open turret design used on Java had been replaced by enclosed, multi-gun turrets fed by independent magazines in other navies.